Difference Between Inbound and Outbound recruiting

-Most companies use both inbound and outbound recruiting methods.
+Most companies use both inbound recruitment and outbound recruiting methods.

-However, outbound method is more and more often considered as a plan B recruiting method.
-In other words, outbound recruiting method is used only when you don’t manage to get high-quality applicants with your inbound recruiting strategy.
+However, an outbound hiring method is more and more often considered as a plan B recruiting method.
+In other words, an outbound recruiting method is used only when you don’t manage to get high-quality applicants with your inbound recruiting strategy.

 The goal of every inbound recruiting strategy is to continually attract talent and build your talent pools.
 Once you have a pool of high-quality talent, it is much easier to fill your open positions.